helios-yamet/Fitness-Station/test.md

             content=f'Webhook received: {event["type"]} | SUCCESS: Created order in webhook',
             status=200)
 ```
-And the second assumming that an order has been placed, responding with a success webhook and send the confirmation to the user.
+And the second assuming that an order has been placed, responding with a success webhook and send the confirmation to the user.
 However if there is no order, attempt create it using the json version in payment intent and if anything does go wrong(user loses wifi connection for example),
 the order will be deleted.
 This prevents any unauthorised orders and protects the customer.